safe-global/safe-apps-sdk/packages/safe-apps-web3modal/README.md

 ### NextJs

-Is you use a server side rendering solution as NextJs you might encounter some problems using the library and receive an error message like this:
+Is you use a server side rendering solution remember to instantiate the modal inside an useEffect to avoid NextJS to process this server side where the `window` object does not exist.

-`self is not defined`

-The issue occurs because the library requires Web APIs to work, which are not available when Next.js pre-renders the page on the server-side.
-To fix it you can dynamically import a component so it only gets loaded on the client-side.

 ```
-const SafeInfoWeb3Modal = () => {
   const [provider, setProvider] = useState(null);

   useEffect(() => {